mironov/react-redux-loading-bar/README.md

 * 1.0.1 Update dependencies
 * 1.0.2 Fix middleware to work with `redux-thunk`
 * 1.1.0 Add ability to apply custom styling and relax dependencies
+* 1.1.1 Remove shrinkwrap to make the module portable

 Licensed MIT.
 Copyright 2016-current Anton Mironov.